gabrielhartmann/docker/docs/sources/installation/debian.md

 >add the key directly using the following:
 >
 >       $ wget -qO- https://get.docker.com/gpg | sudo apt-key add -

+### Uninstallation

+To uninstall the Docker package:

+    $ sudo apt-get purge lxc-docker

+To uninstall the Docker package and dependencies that are no longer needed:

+    $ sudo apt-get autoremove --purge lxc-docker

+The above commands will not remove images, containers, volumes, or user created configuration files on your host.
+If you wish to delete all images, containers, and volumes run the following command:

+    $ rm -rf /var/lib/docker

+You must delete the user created configuration files manually.

 ## Giving non-root access